NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 - **Stata pipeline** (`stata_code/`): the original implementation.
 Produces `.dta` and `.xlsx`; historically also `.sas7bdat` and `.Rdata` (via Stat/Transfer).
 - **R pipeline** (`R_code/`): a tidyverse port of the Stata pipeline.
 Produces `.Rds` natively.
 See `documentation/stata-to-R-porting-report.md` for cross-pipeline verification.
 We have tested the code with a verfication script and plan to discontinue stata at the end of the 2026 development cycle.
 We will use use ``haven`` to produce stata dta files.

 Both pipelines read the same Oracle source tables and produce equivalent outputs at the affiliate-permit-year level.

+The stata pipeline will be discontinued in 2027.

 # Data storage